GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 # Design Choices

-- The font is Roboto, from Google fonts.
+- The font is Roboto, from [Google Fonts](https://fonts.google.com/).
 I chose this because it is very clear and easy to read, and it's bold lines fit in well with the rest of the page design.
-- The main image, displayed below the logo on each page, is a simple outline drawing of a piano-keyboard, to which pastel coloured gradient fills have been applied using Adobe Photoshop.
+- The main image, displayed below the logo on each page, is a simple outline drawing of a piano-keyboard, to which pastel coloured gradient fills have been applied using [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html).
 This image was chosen because it is visually striking, and together with the text logo, instantly relays the subject matter of the website to the user upon them opening a page.
 - The internal page links in the 'about me' section text are coloured RGBY to match the navigation icons.
 - The social link button icons are displayed in their original brand colours to stand out.
 - The buttons are silver-grey, to make them noticeable but not intrusive, flashing pink when pressed to provide feedback to the user.